MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/understanding-file-encoding.md

 ```

 The following [this script](https://gist.github.com/rjmholt/3d8dd4849f718c914132ce3c5b278e0e) can be
-used to determine what encoded your PowerShell session infers for a script without a BOM.
+used to determine what encoding your PowerShell session infers for a script without a BOM.

 ```powershell
 $badBytes = [byte[]]@(0xC3, 0x80)